 Handlebars, stems and Grips

-Changing your handlebars can improve the handling of your bike, and can help with a few other aspect of your riding.
+Changing your handlebars can improve the handling of your bike, and can help with a few other aspects of your riding.
 For example wider bars give you more control, and the wide position opens up your chest, making it easier to breathe.
 Choosing a material such as carbon, will reduce the weight of your bike and can absorb some of the shock on rough terrain, which will reduce fatigue in your arms.

 The length of the stem alters your centre of gravity.
-A short stem is beneficial for riders who spend a lot of time on steep descents, as the centre of gravity is moved backwards.
+A short stem is beneficial for riders who spend a lot of time on steep descents, as your centre of gravity is moved backwards.
 Longer stems are good for those who do a lot of climbing.

 Changing your grips is one of the best mountain bike upgrades you can do.
 This is because they are one of the cheapest upgrades, and they have a surprising effect on your riding.
 Your handlebar grips are where you get all the feedback from the bike and they are your point of contact to tell the bike what to do.